-Where are they now?
-Five players Man Utd tried to sign when Ronaldo left
+The 5 players Man Utd tried to sign last time Cristiano Ronaldo left

-United missed out on some top targets, signing Antonio Valencia, Michael Owen and Gabriel Obertan for a combined £20million instead.
+In what could serve as a warning to Erik ten Hag, United missed out on some top targets in the summer Ronaldo departed, signing Antonio Valencia, Michael Owen and Gabriel Obertan for a combined £20million instead.

-We’ve taken a look at five players they reportedly tried to sign in 2009 to see how they’ve fared since.
+We’ve taken a look at five attacking players the Red Devils reportedly tried to sign in 2009 to replace Ronaldo and how they’ve fared since.

 Benzema first showed United what he was capable of in February 2008, scoring against them for Lyon in a Champions League last-16 tie.